AeFinderProject/aefinder-docs/docs/developing.md

 ---

 # Developing
-## Creating an AeFinder App
+## Creating an AeIndexer

-By using AeFinder to download development templates, you can quickly build an AeFinder App project.
+By using AeFinder to download development templates, you can quickly build an AeIndexer project.
 For how to download development templates, please read the [Quick Start](quick-start.md)  section.

 ### Project Structure

 The project structure created by the development template is as follows:
 ```
 .
-├── MyApp.sln
+├── MyAeIndexer.sln
 ├── src
-│ └── MyApp
+│ └── MyAeIndexer
 │ ├── Contracts
 │ │ ├── MyContract.c.cs
 │ │ └── MyContract.g.cs
 │ ├── Entities
 │ │ └── MyEntity.cs
 │ ├── GraphQL
-│ │ ├── AppSchema.cs
+│ │ ├── AeIndexerSchema.cs
 │ │ ├── GetMyEntityInput.cs
 │ │ ├── MyEntityDto.cs
 │ │ └── Query.cs
-│ ├── MyApp.csproj
+│ ├── MyAeIndexer.csproj
-│ ├── MyAppModule.cs
+│ ├── MyAeIndexerModule.cs
-│ ├── MyAppProfile.cs
+│ ├── MyAeIndexerProfile.cs
 │ └── Processors
 │ └── MyLogEventProcessor.cs
 └── test
-└── MyApp.Tests
+└── MyAeIndexer.Tests
 ├── AssemblyInfo.cs
 ├── Contracts
-├── MyApp.Tests.csproj
+├── MyAeIndexer.Tests.csproj
-├── MyAppTestBase.cs
+├── MyAeIndexerTestBase.cs
-├── MyAppTestModule.cs
+├── MyAeIndexerTestModule.cs
 └── Processors
 └── MyLogEventProcessorTests.cs
 ```
 #### Solution Contents

 The solution contains two directories, namely:
-- \`src\`: AeFinder App project
+- \`src\`: AeIndexer project
-- \`test\`: AeFinder App unit test project
+- \`test\`: AeIndexer unit test project

-#### AeFinder App Project Structure
+#### AeIndexer Project Structure

-In the AeFinder App project, we present the following structure:
+In the AeIndexer project, we present the following structure:
 - **Contracts**: Used to place contract project stiles.
-- **Entities**: Used to place the AeFinder App entity.
+- **Entities**: Used to place the AeIndexer entity.
 - **GraphQL**: Used to place GraphQL schema, query, etc.
 - **Processors**: Used to place specific LogEvent, Transaction, and Block Processor.